 In January after a ten-day strike, the employers eventually agreed to increase the severance payment by a large sum along with a pay rise, marking a rare victory for labour rights.
 But for the journalists, the fight was not over: this was a crucial time to speak to labourers, organisers and supporters of the movement about their experiences so that what they learned could be passed on to others, and workers’ solidarity could be strengthened.

 Worker News is a grassroots news organisation that seeks to give voice to the working class and tell their stories.
-Worker News grew out of the dock worker strike in 2013, one of the biggest labour movements in Hong Kong in the past decade.
+The site grew out of the dock worker strike in 2013, one of the biggest labour movements in Hong Kong in the past decade.

 At the time, dock workers at the Kwai Tsing Container Terminal went on strike for 40 days over work conditions and wages against the port operator —Hongkong International Terminals Ltd, a subsidiary that traces back to tycoon Li Ka-shing’s Hutchison.
 The workers had claimed that they work shifts between 12 to 24 hours and even had to relieve themselves in a bucket.
 The strike eventually ended after workers accepted a pay rise of around 10 per cent.